dereuromark/cakephp-tinyauth/docs/Authorization.md

 Assuming you already have authentication set up correctly you can enable authorization in your controller's `beforeFilter()` method like this example:

+**DEPRECATED** Use middleware approach and `TinyAuth.Authorization` instead.
+Rest of the page is accurate.

 ```php
 // src/Controller/AppController